carinasauter/wwcode-august2016/README.md

 #### Step 0 (if you're on a version of Windows other than Windows 10 Professional/Enterprise 64-bit) — Install and run Docker Toolbox

-- Visit the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) page and download Docker Toolbox (Mac version).
+- Visit the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) page and download Docker Toolbox (Windows version).
-- ...
+- Follow the installation instructions [here](https://docs.docker.com/toolbox/toolbox_install_windows/).
+- After the step where you run `docker run hello-world` to test whether your installation is working, keep the shell window open and proceed to step one.

 #### Step 1 — Get Spark-and-Zeppelin image

 Now that you have Docker installed and running, you can get a Linux virtual machine with Hadoop, Spark, and Zeppelin pre-installed running.
-Run this command in the terminal:
+Run this command in the terminal/shell:

 ```bash
 docker pull melindalu/zap